 Title: Stoichiometric Plasticity of Heterotrophic Bacteria in the Laurentian Great Lakes: The Impacts of Winter and Nutrient Concentration on Community Resilience

 Background: The Laurentian Great Lakes represent the largest freshwater ecosystem on Earth and support around 34 million people, and their economies, while providing crucial habitat for biological communities [1].
-Due to increased human populations, land use, and inefficient farming techniques large influxes of nutrients and carbon (C) have been observed in the Great Lakes.
+Due to increased human populations, land use, and inefficient farming techniques, large influxes of nutrients and carbon (C) have been observed in the Great Lakes.
 The most impacted lakes are Erie and Michigan receiving the highest nitrogen (N) (61.5 and 62.9 kt/y, respectively) and phosphorus (P) (2.4 and 2.3 kt/y, respectively), with the majority being runoff from manure and chemical fertilizers used for agricultural[2].
 Concurrently, northern lakes (>45°) have been observed to be increasing in their dissolved organic matter (DOM) concentrations.
 Multiple factors, including land use, land cover, atmospheric acid deposition, and precipitation-driven runoff are responsible [3].
 It is still poorly misunderstood how increased DOM, and nutrient inputs will impact nutrient cycling and biological commmunities , therefore, we must understand how various ecological, biogeochemical processes affect the Great Lakes.
 Microbial communities are of special interest since they are heavily involved in the nitrogen cycle by carrying out processes such as nitrogen fixation, nitrification, and denitrification.
 Microbes also play a role in phosphate solubilization and organic matter decomposition, making them imperative for nutrient availability and cycling in aquatic environments. .
 Microbial communities can fluctuate in their assemblages [4], [5], their metabolism [6], morphology [7], and stoichiometry [8], [9] as responses to environmental variables such as DOM, and nutrient availability.
 It has been established that bacterial stoichiometry, metabolic capacity, and changes in relation to particulate and dissolved C, N, and P of the environment.
 Not only would disruptions caused by inputs of nutrients and DOM and cause perturbations in biogeochemical cycles, but changes in stoichiometric ratios (C:N:P) can have impacts on essential fatty acids and overall, the quality of food that lower trophic levels (bacteria and phytoplankton) could provide for higher trophic levels (zooplankton and fish).
 Winter is an integral component of annual limnological processes, and the better we understand its role, the better we will be able to inform future research and apply effective measures to manage the Great Lakes and maintain healthy ecosystems and communities.

 Goals and Hypothesis: The goal of my proposed research is to investigate how seasonality impacts microbial communities, with an emphasis on the transition from winter to spring.
 Objective 1: Characterize the response of microbial stoichiometry to changes in particulate organic matter in conjunction with seasonal changes in temperature Hypothesis 1a (H1a): Oligotrophic systems will be more susceptible to temperature effects on bacterial stoichiometry, shown by an increase in P content and cell size.
 Hypothesis 1ba (H1b): Less severe winters will show a moderate response in stoichiometric plasticity.
 Objective 2: evaluate microbial community resilience to altered nutrient concentrations and environmental conditions Hypothesis 3 (H3): oligotrophic systems will have a lower functional redundancy when compared to eutrophic systems, marked by more specialized taxa when compared to eutrophic systems making oligotrophic systems less resilient to changes in environmental conditions.